 - Commercial content is crafted to persuade the reader to buy from your brand.
 For commercial content, a conversion action is closer to or at the point of purchase.

 Now let’s examine another long-tail keyword related to running: best running shoes for flat feet.
-That same website also has a top ten-ranked article for the same long-tail keyword.
+That same website also has a top-10-ranked article for the same long-tail keyword.

 User intentions and the buyer’s journey

 You might have noticed by now that your user’s search intention actually aligns pretty well with their steps along your buyer’s journey.

 As a refresher, here’s a quick summary of the typical three-stage buyer’s journey for most brands: